Online Associate Degree in Health Information Technology

 What Can I Expect in a Program?

 If you're a full-time student, it will take up to two years to complete an associate's degree program.
 Online courses are usually presented asynchronously, which lets you access them 24/7 at your convenience.
 You may have weekly assignments, exams and peer discussions.
 Schools may also mandate a certain number of campus visits for reasons such as orientation or workshop participation.

 In addition to taking general education courses, you'll take core courses such as billing and coding, insurance and reimbursement, healthcare law and ethics, health information statistics, computer applications, pathophysiology, pharmacology and medical terminology.
 Most schools will require that you serve a supervised internship at a school-affiliated healthcare facility.

 What Can You Tell Me About My Career and Salary Outlook?

-In 2008, Tthe BLS projected that employment opportunities for medical records and health information technicians was expected to increase 20% from 2008-2018.
+The BLS projected that employment opportunities for medical records and health information technicians was expected to increase 15% from 2014-2024.
 By earning specialized certifications or a bachelor's degree, you can enhance your chances for advancement to a supervisory or management position.
-In 2010, health information technicians earned a median salary of $32,350.
-The lower ten percent averaged $21,240, while the upper ten percent averaged $53,430.
+In 2014, health information technicians earned a median salary of $35,900.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: